Estimate Time8 min

 **Issuing insurance companies reserve the right to limit contributions.

-***Contributions to Traditional IRAs are generally made with after-tax dollars; however, a full or partial tax-deduction is available for those under certain MAGI thresholds, which essentially converts their after-tax Traditional IRA contributions to pre-tax treatment when they file taxes.
-For those who earn too much to get the deduction, their Traditional IRA contributions retain the after-tax treatment.
-There is no tax-deduction for Roth IRAs for anyone, and therefore Roth IRA contributions are always treated as after-tax.
+***Contributions to Traditional IRAs are generally made with after-tax dollars; however, a full or partial tax-deduction is available for those under certain MAGI thresholds.
+For those who earn too much for the deduction, their Traditional IRA contributions retain the after-tax treatment.
+There is no tax-deduction for Roth IRAs and contributions are always treated as after-tax.

-Stock options: If you receive stock options from your employer, you may have the opportunity to manage taxes by planning ahead on your exercise strategy.
-One risk to timing your stock plan transactions around taxes is building up excess exposure to one company.
-This is called concentration, or too many eggs in one basket, so always consider all aspects of your investments, and not only the tax implications.
+Stock options.
+If you receive stock options from your employer, you may have the opportunity to manage taxes by planning ahead on your exercise strategy.
+One risk to timing your stock plan transactions around taxes is building up excess exposure to one company or concentration, so always consider all aspects of your investments, and not only the tax implications.

 Reduce taxes